-This article is based on my experience over the past 3 years, most things on here are just my opinion and its totally okay if you don't agree.
+This article is based on my experience over the past 3 years, most things on here are just my opinion and it's totally okay if you don't agree.

-8 ways to become a better engineer
+8 Ways to become a better engineer

-Don't be afraid of taking initiative .
+Don't be afraid of taking initiative.
 Volunteer for new projects, volunteer if anyone needs some help.
 This will open up new opportunities for learning.
 It is okay if you don't know how to do something, you can always learn.

 Participate in technical discussions

-I have seem most interns/junior engineers don't participate in technical discussions.
+I have seen most interns/junior engineers don't participate in technical discussions.
 I believe the reason for this is that they believe that they are not good enough and don't want to sound stupid.
 But you need to not worry about sounding stupid and if you have a question or a suggestion, you should almost always speak up.

 NO ONE will judge you for not knowing something.
 However please don't ask something just for the sake of asking, that is just annoying.

 Taking ownership means that you will complete your assigned task from start to finish.
 You will ensure that you communicate with your team and the respective stakeholders in case there is any blocker or to keep everyone up to date on the status of the work, so that you reduce the risk of not getting your task done in time.
 This is something that junior engineers actively need to work on.